A first Vertex Attribute 🟒¢

 Note

-Attributes that are built-in can be found in the WGSL documentation.
+Attributes that are built-in, like vertex_index, are listed in the WGSL documentation.

 Instead of using a built-in input, we can create our own.
 For this we need to: